 - Profound metabolic or mixed acidemia in an umbilical artery blood sample (the baby’s blood is acidic/has a low pH).

 - Multiple organ problems (e.g., involvement of the lungs, liver, heart, and intestines)

 Tests and studies are conducted once medical professionals have observed signs and symptoms of HIE.
 These include:

 - MRI scan: This test uses magnetic waves to make pictures of structures inside the baby’s brain.
 This can show the pathogenesis and prognosis of encephalopathy.

 - Blood tests (arterial blood gases): These tests are used to help determine how well the baby is breathing, the pH of the blood (acidic, basic, or normal), and if any acidemia present is due to breathing or kidney problems.

 - EEG (electroencephalogram): This test records the activity of the baby’s brain by measuring electrical currents through the brain.
 This can distinguish seizures from other issues and determine their cause.

 If physicians promptly diagnose HIE in a newborn, there may still be time to prevent or limit permanent damage.
 There is a groundbreaking treatment for HIE called hypothermia therapy, also known as brain cooling, body cooling, and therapeutic hypothermia.
-Research shows that when hypothermia therapy is performed within 6 hours of the time the baby was deprived of oxygen, it can reduce the chance of death, as well as the extent and occurrence of permanent disability.
+Research shows that when hypothermia therapy is performed within six hours of the time the baby was deprived of oxygen, it can reduce the chance of death, as well as the extent and occurrence of permanent disability.
 If doctors fail to quickly recognize the signs of HIE and do not administer hypothermia therapy in time, the infant’s chances of developing serious, lifelong conditions is much higher.
 These conditions include: